axsemantics/axsemantics-js/README.md

 # axsemantics-js
-## a light wrapper around the ax apis.
+## A light wrapper around the AX APIs.

 # Install
 ```